 Ordination of Women Position Paper PDF | Link

 Baptism and the Lord’s Supper

 We observe two sacraments: Baptism and the Lord’s Supper.
-Christ Alone Church observes the Lord’s Supper on the first Sunday of each month and at special days of the church year, such as Maundy Thursday.
+Christ Alone Church observes the Lord’s Supper on the first Sunday of each month.

 Baptism is a sacrament of the New Testament, ordained by Jesus Christ.
 By the act of baptism, a person becomes a part of the visible Church, for it is a sign and a seal of the Covenant of Grace for believers and their children.
 As a sign it proclaims God’s forgiveness and our redemption in Jesus Christ.
 As a seal, God marks us as adopted children of our heavenly Father.
 It indicates our engrafting into Christ, our rebirth, the remission of sins, and our ability by the power of the Spirit to walk in newness of life.
 This sacrament is to be continued by God’s people until the end of the world.